-&lt;sup>169 "Estimated at \$900,000 by Dr. Hoeschler; Eight and Cass Site Selected.
-8 Man Corporation Organized," Tribune, Jan.
-18, 1950; "103 Units in Apartment at Eight, Cass," June 15, 1952.

-&lt;sup>170 "Hillview Area Apartment Project Beginning This Week," Tribune, May 4, 1966; "Planned Development Concept of Apartments Introduced Here," Jan.
+169 "Estimated at \$900,000 by Dr. Hoeschler; Eight and Cass Site Selected.
+8 Man Corporation Organized," La Crosse Tribune, Jan.
+18, 1950; "103 Units in Apartment at Eighth, Cass," June 15, 1952.
+170 "Hillview Area Apartment Project Beginning This Week," La Crosse Tribune, May 4, 1966; "Planned Development Concept of Apartments Introduced Here," Jan.
 8, 1967; Apartment Housing Near Hillview Okayed," May 21, 1965.

-In 1968 a proposed apartment building at 1003 Zeisler Avenue was announced as having features that would be "offered for the first time to the residents of our city."
-Constructed by the Wernecke-Gerard Development Corporation, the three story flat roofed building would have 78 units of masonry with brick veneer and stone trim.
-Amenities new to the city's apartment as noted in the Tribune included underground parking, an indoor pool with a "recreation area" including saunas.

-• For Public Housing, see Government chapter.
+Apartment Building (1003 Zeisler St.) In 1968 a proposed apartment building at 1003 Zeisler Street was announced as having features that would be "offered for the first time to the residents of our city."
+Constructed by the Wernecke-Gerard Development Corporation, the three story flat roofed building would have 78 units in a masonry building with brick veneer and stone trim.
+Amenities new to the city's apartment as noted in the La Crosse Tribune included underground parking, an indoor pool with a "recreation area" including saunas.171 • For Public Housing, see Government chapter.

-&lt;sup>171 "Apartment Building to Go Up on Jail Site," Tribune, Mar.
+171 "Apartment Building to Go Up on Jail Site," La Crosse Tribune, Mar.
 19, 1968.